kubernetes/website/content/en/docs/setup/independent/control-plane-flags.md

 - sig-cluster-lifecycle
 title: Customizing control plane configuration with kubeadm
 content_template: templates/concept
-weight: 50
+weight: 40
 ---

 {{% capture overview %}}

-kubeadm’s configuration exposes the following fields that can be used to override the default flags passed to control plane components such as the APIServer, ControllerManager and Scheduler:
+The kubeadm configuration exposes the following fields that can override the default flags passed to control plane components such as the APIServer, ControllerManager and Scheduler:

 - `APIServerExtraArgs`
 - `ControllerManagerExtraArgs`